xchen793/GoWebScraping/README.md

 # GoWebScraping
-This is my first project in web scraping in Python
+This is my first self-learning project in web scraping in Python with some practice.
+Enjoy:)